hellotunamayo/macLlama/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-*(Optional: Consider adding a `CONTRIBUTING.md` file with more detailed guidelines for code style, testing, etc.)*

 ## 📜 License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.
-*(You'll need to add a `LICENSE.txt` file to your repository.
-The MIT license is a common and permissive choice.)*

 ## 📧 Contact